 Musicians of the Fourth Vermont Infantry Regimental Band

 Chandler, Frank Hilton - Musician. (b.
-West Randolph, Vt., 13 Feb.
-1836, son of William Brown & Electa (Owen) Chandler of Pomfret, Connecticut, Hanover, NH, and West Randolph, Vt.)
+West Randolph, Vt., 13 Feb., 1836, son of William Brown & Electa (Owen) Chandler of Pomfret, Connecticut, Hanover, NH, and West Randolph, Vt.)
 Frank, one of thirteen children of his parents, learned how to play at least six musical instruments in his youth.
 He was a dedicated member of the singing schools in his hometown when growing up.
 He learned the trade of manufacturing church organs in Bellows Falls, Vt. where he was living from 1853 to 1861.
 That year, the war broke out and Vermont called for volunteers.
-He enlisted from Rockingham (Windham Co) Vt. at the age of 25 years on 3 Sept.
-1861 He mustered in at Brattleboro, 21 Sept.
-1861.
-He mustered out 9 Aug.
-1862.
-After his service, he went to Springfield, Massachusetts where he worked as an inspector in the ordnance department there.
+He enlisted from Rockingham (Windham Co) Vt. at the age of 25 years on 3 Sept., 1861 He mustered in at Brattleboro, 21 Sept., 1861.
+He mustered out 9 Aug., 1862.
+After his service he went to Springfield, Massachusetts where he worked as an inspector in the ordnance department there.
 Later he was an inspector in the New York City office.
 Here he served until the end of the war.
-In April 1869, Frank and his brother Albert established a piano-forte, piano, and music-ware sales rooms, adjoining the Academy of Music in Brooklyn, NY (begun in 1859) and the Brooklyn Library.
+In April, 1869, Frank and his brother Albert established a piano-forte, piano, and music-ware sales rooms, adjoining the Academy of Music in Brooklyn, NY (begun in 1859) and the Brooklyn Library.
 His business was located at 172 Montague Street, representing especially the Chickerings.
 He built up a large trade.
 He also produced handbooks of music and musicians.
-He married, 28 Aug.
-1872, Narcissa Davis (b.
+He m.
+28 Aug., 1872, Narcissa Davis (b.
 Milford, NH).
 Narcissa was a successful schoolteacher of music in a private school for young ladies in New York City several years before her marriage.
 They had one son, Frank Wadleigh Chandler (b.
-New York City, 16 June 1873), who was a writer and professor of literature and history at the Polytechnic Institute of Brooklyn, NY.
+New York City, 16 June, 1873), who was a writer and professor of literature and history at the Polytechnic Institute of Brooklyn, NY.
 Frank lived with his family at 177 South Oxford Street in Brooklyn.

 (researched by Linda M. Welch, March, 2008)